- Home

 Before the scan, you may be given an injection of a dye into a vein in your arm to make the pictures clearer.
 This injection can make you feel hot all over for a few minutes.
 You might also feel like you need to urinate, but this sensation won’t last long.
 You may be asked to drink a liquid instead of having an injection.

-You will lie flat on a table while the CT scanner, which is large and round like a doughnut, takes pictures.
+The CT scanner is large and round like a doughnut.
+You will lie still on a table that moves slowly through the scanner while it takes pictures.
 The test is painless and takes about 15 minutes.

 MRI scan